 Chulalongkorn University, Thammasat University, and Mahidol University

-What is eco-tourism in Thailand?
+What are famous temples in Thailand?

 What are Thailand’s key exports, and how do they contribute to its economy?